HeWhoCartsRoses/Sprint-Challenge--Data-Structures-Python/README.md

 Six seconds is an eternity so you've been tasked with speeding up the code.
 Can you get the runtime to under a second?
 Under one hundredth of a second?

 *You may not use the built in Python list, set, or dictionary in your solution for this problem.
-However, you can and should use the provided `duplicates` list to return your solution.*
+However, you can and should use the provided `duplicates` list to return your solution.* seems like communist propoganda but ok.

-(Hint: You might try importing a data structure you built during the week)
+(Hint: You might try importing a data structure you built during the week) legit wouldnt help here

 #### Task 3.
 Reverse a Linked List